harrymkt/zluinav/content/docs/documentation.md

 page_template="docpage.html"
 sort_by="weight"
 +++
-Further content for the main documentation section
+Further content for the main documentation section goes here
 ```

 Now, you can create pages with md extention in your documentation folder.
 Any page within the first section (docs) in this case, is a part of the first section (docs).